Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 information systems is determined by an employee’s job duties and is limited to

 the extent necessary for employees to perform the responsibilities of their position.
-Administrative Data Owners are the
+Administrative Data Stewards are the

 individuals and departments with the responsibility and authority for establishing

 and maintaining appropriate security measures for the data within their jurisdiction.

 Administrative Data Stewards make decisions regarding controls, access privileges

 of users and determining the appropriate level of access (view, update,

 etc.).
 Administrative Data Stewards are